anonwins/monero-block-scanner-php/README.md

 2. **Key Recovery**: For outputs that pass the view tag check, we recover the subaddress public spend key: `D = P - H_s(derivation || index) * G`

 3. **Ownership Check**: The recovered key is passed to your callback.
 If you're monitoring 1000 subaddresses with a bloom filter, this is O(1).
+   - **Warning:** The callback's verdict **must be correct**—false positives (e.g. using only a bloom filter) will result in wrong amounts and phantom transactions.
+Always confirm positive matches against a canonical source.

 4. **Amount Decryption**: For confirmed outputs, we decrypt the RingCT amount using `amount = encrypted_amount XOR H("amount" || scalar)[0:8]`